|pollution risk forecasting

 Animal faeces was not noted at this site.
 Trace amounts of litter were observed at

-the bathing water between one third and one half of the time and in greater amounts
+the bathing water between twenty per cent and one third of the time and in greater

-on less than ten per cent of additional occasions.
-Oil and tarry residues were not
+amounts on less than ten per cent of additional occasions.
+Oil and tarry residues

 |working with industry statement